-Alexander T. Shulgin (June 17, 1925–June 2, 2014), known to friends and admirers as “Sasha”, was a biochemist and pharmacologist best known for his synthesis, creation, and personal bioassay of over 500 new psychoactive compounds.
+Alexander T. Shulgin (June 17, 1925–June 2, 2014), known to friends and admirers as “Sasha”, was a biochemist and pharmacologist best known for his synthesis, creation, and personal bioassay of hundreds of novel psychoactive compounds.

-Sasha was born in Berkeley, California on 17 June 1925 and first began his study of organic chemistry at Harvard University.
-In 1943, at the age of 19, Sasha left Harvard to join the U.S. Navy.
-After serving in World War II, Sasha returned to Berkeley to earn his Ph.D. in biochemistry from the University of California, Berkeley, and complete post-doctoral work in the fields of psychiatry and pharmacology at University of California, San Francisco.
+Sasha was born in Berkeley, California.
+He first began his study of organic chemistry at Harvard University.
+In 1943 at the age of 18, Sasha left Harvard to join the U.S. Navy.
+After serving in World War II, Sasha returned to Berkeley to earn his PhD in biochemistry from the University of California, Berkeley, and complete post-doctoral work in the fields of psychiatry and pharmacology at University of California, San Francisco.
 After a short period working at Bio-Rad Laboratories as a research director, he joined Dow Chemical Company as a senior research chemist.

-While working at Dow, Sasha’s interest in psychopharmacology was spurred by a profound experience with mescaline:
+While at Dow, Sasha’s interest in psychopharmacology was inspired by a profound experience with mescaline:

 After developing the first biodegradable pesticide, Zectran, for Dow, resulting in a highly profitable patent, Sasha was given freedom to pursue research of his own design.
-He began to research new drugs and their activity, and he published his findings in the Journal of Analytic Toxicology, the Journal of Medicinal Chemistry, the Journal of Organic Chemistry, the Journal of Pharmacy and Pharmacology, the Journal of Psychedelic Drugs, Nature, Psychopharmacology Communications, as well as other journals and numerous books.
+He began to research new drugs and their activity; over the years, he published his findings in the Journal of Analytic Toxicology, the Journal of Medicinal Chemistry, the Journal of Organic Chemistry, the Journal of Pharmacy and Pharmacology, the Journal of Psychedelic Drugs, Nature, Psychopharmacology Communications, as well as other journals and numerous books.

 Sasha first tested his new creations on himself, starting with minuscule doses and cautiously ramping them up until some manner of effect was noticed.
-Beginning in 1960, following Sasha’s initial bioassays, a small group of friends began to join in regular group testing sessions, with meticulously recorded results.
+Beginning in 1960, following Sasha’s initial bioassays, a small group of friends began to join in regular group testing sessions, meticulously recording their results.
 The Shulgin Rating Scale was developed to quantify the experiences and effects of the substances.
 Working primarily with phenethylamines and tryptamines, a body of objective and subjective reports was created for hundreds of psychoactive chemical compounds.

-After a rash of bad press about street drug abuse in the 1960′s, Dow became concerned with the possibility of an adverse public reaction to the nature of Sasha’s work, and requested he cease to publish as an employee of the company.
-Sasha subsequently ended his career with Dow in 1965 to pursue independent research and employment as a consultant.
+After a rash of bad press about street drug abuse in the 1960s, Dow became concerned with the possibility of an adverse public reaction to the nature of Sasha’s work, and requested that he cease to publish as an employee of the company.
+Sasha subsequently ended his career with Dow in the mid-1960s to pursue independent research and employment as a consultant.
 He began teaching classes in local universities and at the San Francisco General Hospital.

 In 1976, Sasha was alerted to the potential for MDMA by a bioassay report from a graduate student at San Francisco State University in a medicinal chemistry group he advised.
-MDMA had been previously synthesized and patented in 1912 by Merck, but was never fully explored.
-Sasha went on to develop a new synthesis method, and in 1976, introduced the chemical to Leo Zeff, a psychologist from Oakland, California.
+MDMA had been previously synthesized and patented in 1912 by Merck, but was never fully explored within humans.
+Sasha went on to develop a new synthesis method, and later that year he introduced the chemical to Leo Zeff, a psychologist from Oakland, California.
 Zeff used small doses of the substance in his practice as an aid to talk therapy, and he personally introduced it to hundreds of psychologists across the nation.

-In the fall of 1978, a year after his first wife Nina had passed away from a stroke, Sasha met Ann, a lay therapist and psychedelic enthusiast who would become his most ardent supporter and eventual partner.
+In the fall of 1978, a year after his first wife Nina had passed away from a stroke, Sasha met Ann Perry, a newly divorced psychedelic enthusiast who would become his most ardent supporter and eventual partner.
 They were married in 1981.

-In 1992, Sasha and Ann published “PiHKAL (Phenethylamines I Have Known and Loved): A Chemical Love Story.”
-The book is presented in two parts: Book One explores the story of a pharmacologist and his wife.
-Book Two describes a catalog of phenethylamines, with details about reported activity and synthesis.
+In 1992, Sasha and Ann published PIHKAL (Phenethylamines I Have Known and Loved): A Chemical Love Story.
+The volume is presented in two parts: Book One explores the story of a pharmacologist and his wife.
+Book Two describes a catalog of phenethylamines, with details about synthesis and reported activity.

-In the last few years, Sasha has seen the effects of aging.
+Over the past few years, Sasha saw the effects of aging.
 On April 8, 2008, at the age of 82, he underwent surgery to replace a defective aortic valve.
 On November 16, 2010, Sasha suffered a stroke.
 In December of 2010 he suffered another stroke, followed by skin-grafting surgery to save his left foot from an amputation.
-Sasha is currently living at home in Northern California and is in the process of recovery with the support of family and friends.
-He plans to continue his research as health permits.
+Around this time, Sasha also began to start showing early signs of age-related dementia.
+In early 2014, it was confirmed that he had terminal liver cancer.